 During the cycle of a program, the implementation and performance data will be monitored and reviewed by program staff for adjustment purpose, but not by the district’s senior leadership team for budget decision.
 That is, the program’s funding is secure unless things go terribly wrong.
 At the end of the cycle, whether the program accomplishes the measurable goals set at the beginning and whether it continues to align with the district’s priorities will be reviewed with budget consequences.

 The cycle-based budgeting model also enhances the existing accounting system by enabling a district to look at its budget from a different yet badly needed angle.
 Budget discussions and decisions on flexible spending usually revolve around programs.
-Once a program is approved, however, the total program spending is routinely broken down into budget items and recorded using the corresponding accounting code.
+Once a program is approved, however, the total program spending is routinely broken down into budget line items and recorded using the corresponding accounting code.
 The accounting system allows a districts to track spending and answer questions such as how much money is spent on salaries, benefits, supplies, and services; or examine the distribution of budget allocation by district department and school building.
 However, it fails to link a district’s spending to its focus areas and improvement strategies.
 It is very difficult, if not entirely impossible, to find out where money is spent in terms of those focus areas and whether spending on the improvement strategies makes a difference.

 Through the online application form, cycle-based budgeting provides the missing link by enabling a district to track spending around a district’s strategic planning and execution, as well as answer questions such as how much money has been spent on literacy, math intervention, discipline, or certain subgroups.
 Most important, it allows a district to examine the academic return on investment by looking at whether the spending has led to the intended outcomes.